carbon-language/carbon-lang/docs/design/variadics.md

 ### Iterative typechecking

 Without loss of generality, we can assume that every expansion argument is a
-tuple: if it has an array type `[T; N]`, or if it's a variadic binding with declared type `T` and arity N, we can treat it as having a generalized tuple type with one component, `<T, N>`.
+tuple: if it's a variadic binding with declared type `T` and arity N, we can treat it as having a generalized tuple type with one component, `<T, N>`.

 Since the run-time semantics of an expansion are defined in terms of a notional rewritten form where we simultaneously iterate over the expansion arguments, in